 How to Store

-Store the cookies in a container at room temperature for 2 to 3 days or in the refrigerator for up to 5 days.
-These cookies also freeze well.
+Store the cookies in a container at room temperature for 2 to 3 days, in the refrigerator for up to 5 days, or freeze for up to 1 month.

-I hope you enjoy these Tahini Oatmeal Cookies.
+I hope you LOVE these Tahini Oatmeal Cookies.
 If you try the recipe be sure to leave a comment below to let everyone know how they turned out!

 Recipe